agrc/gis.utah.gov/_posts/2016-05-24-25th-anniversary-state-geographic-information-database.md

 ---
+status: publish
 layout: post
-status: publish
-published: true
-title: '25 Years Ago: Laying the Foundation for Utah GIS Success'
 author:
   display_name: Bert Granberg
   email: bgranberg@utah.gov
-date: 2016-05-24 21:57:21
-categories:
-- Featured
 tags:
-- SGID
-- GIS
-- data
   - clearinghouse
-- policy
   - coordination
-- AGRC
+  - data
   - gis history
+  - policy
+published: true
+date: 2016-05-24 21:57:21
+title: '25 Years Ago: Laying the Foundation for Utah GIS Success'
+categories:
+  - Featured
 ---

 For those of us not in the GIS field at the time, 1991 was a significant year in Utah and beyond...